-The restaurant girls are back once again to bring you our tales of foodie adventures. in this restaurant review, Christine Ongsueng, and I are traveled all the way to Astoria, Queens (okay the trip out there wasn’t that bad), to bring you our review of Ornella Trattoria Italiana, a fine dining regional Italian restaurant which offers innovative dishes, organic ingredients, recipes passed down from generations, and pasta dishes which boasts pasta made fresh on site.
+The restaurant girls are back once again to bring you our tales of foodie adventures.
+You all know how we love to make reviews and give advice for people who eat out often – just like us!
+Just the other day, we had a good conversation about the AMEX Gold Card and how we should look into the possibility of getting it to help us foodies financially.
+Anyway, in this restaurant review, lopinavir coronavirus online store Christine Ongsueng, and I are traveled all the way to Astoria, Queens (okay the trip out there wasn’t that bad), to bring you our review of ritonavir dosing Ornella Trattoria Italiana, a fine dining regional Italian restaurant which offers innovative dishes, organic ingredients, recipes passed down from generations, and pasta dishes which boasts pasta made fresh on site.

 Bruschetta di NDUJA

 Glasgow: I consider this part of the first course only because they were brought out around the same time but this simple, different take on bruschetta was a welcomed starter.
 I’m usually fighting to keep the tomato on the bread whenever I take a bite on traditional bruschetta, it was nice not to have to do so, and the incorporation of spicy sausage (don’t worry its not too spicy), is a delicious addition.